JustinShih0918/video_expend_web/README.md

       * This is usually because browsers do not support OpenCV's default `mp4v` codec.
 This project uses FFmpeg to transcode to H.264 (`libx264`) automatically.
 Please ensure FFmpeg is correctly installed on your system.

-2.  **Cannot find `best_model.pt`?**
+2.  **Cannot find `G_epoch_010.pt`?**

       * Due to file size limits, `.pt` files are not included in the Git repository.
 Please obtain the weight file from your team members and place it in `backend/checkpoints/`.
+The model uses UNetGenerator architecture trained for image outpainting (192x192 → 256x256).

 3.  **How to collaborate?**